Code-Institute-Submissions/Simocaso-ms3-casoni_MayResub/README.md

 With this README file, I'll guide you through my MS3 project for the DUBLIN CODE INSTITUTE.
 If looking at my commits' time, you are wondering if multiple people were working on this project, then the answer is no; I just didn't sleep at all.
 However, this is not a complaint.
-I simply would like to show you my passion for studying coding (even in these terrible times, where is very hard to find your motivation).
+I simply would like to show you my passion for studying coding (even in these terrible times, where it is very hard to find your motivation).

 Casoni task manager is an application that allows users to create and share a task with their friends, like a basic social application.